 Take a look at your to-do list each day to identify what you need to get done.
 Remove things that are unimportant, or delegate where possible/appropriate.
 If you have difficulty deciding what is most important: ask yourself what is absolutely necessary to do today?
 Or, what is necessary to fulfil your needs to get on with other tasks?

-While you check your to-do list for items to complete today, don’t forget all about things coming up.
+While you check your to-do list for items to complete today, don’t neglect the things coming up.
 Don’t forget to “zoom out”, look at your calendar and see what’s coming up in the pipeline in the next couple of days/weeks/next month.
-That way nothing jumps out at you unexpectedly, and smaller, manageable chunks of time can be dedicated here and there to work towards upcoming goals or projects.
+That way nothing jumps out at you unexpectedly, and smaller, manageable chunks of time can be dedicated here and there to work towards upcoming goals, projects or assignments.

 Also – don’t try and squeeze more in by multitasking!
 Multitasking (even when done “well”) isn’t actually more productive than tackling things one at a time.